theramiyer/blog/content/post/2022/remote-work.md

 ## My setup, since I mentioned ergonomics

-Keep in mind that I use what I use because they work for me.
+Keep in mind that I use what I use, because they work for _me_.
 Your mileage may vary.
 Ergonomics is never one-size-fits-all.

 ### The table